-Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact I. / AESTHETICS.
-Would the project: 1 1 1 a) Have a substantial adverse effect on a scenic vista?
-X b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
+Issues Potentially Significant Impact Significant With Mitigation Incorporated Less Than Significant Impact No Impact 1. / AESTHETICS.
+Would the project: • • a) Have a substantial adverse effect on a scenic vista? Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
 X c) Substantially degrade the existing visual character or quality of the site and its surroundings?
 X d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
-X a) Board.
-Would the project: Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non- pariauthural use? x b) agricultural use?
-Conflict with existing zoning for agricultural use, or a 5) X c) Williamson Act contract?
-Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? - / Williamson Act contract?
-Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as X
+X a) and farmland.
+In determining whether impacts to forest resort lead agencies may refer to information compiled by the Cal state's inventory of forest land, including the Forest and project; and forest carbon measurement methodology provided by Board.
+Would the project: Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non- lifornia Departme Range Assessm ent of Forestry ar ent Project and nd Fire Protection the Forest Legac n regarding the cy Assessment b) agricultural use?
+Conflict with existing zoning for agricultural use, or a Williamson Act contract?
+X c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? х d) Result in the loss of forest land or conversion of forest land to non-forest use? Х e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land х